Great Lakes steel production rose by 6,000 tons to 692,000 tons last week, an increase of 0.87% as compared to the previous week.

 Overall, domestic steel mills in the United States made 1.811 million tons of steel last week, down 1.3% from 1.835 million tons the previous week.

 So far this year, domestic steel mills in the United States have made 68.9 million tons of steel, a 3.8% increase over the same period in 2018.
-Steel production was up 11.6% nationally in the first week of 2019, but the difference between 2019's and last year's input has been declining ever since.
+Steel production was up 11.6% nationally in the first week of 2019, but the difference between 2019's and last year's output has been declining ever since.

 U.S. steel mills have run at a capacity utilization rate of 80.7% through Sept.
 14, up from 77.5% at the same point in 2018, according to the American Iron and Steel Institute.